CurlyPaul/cpc-z80-axelf/notes.md

 If the AKG ticker decreases from 9 to 1 each time play is called.

-Count how many times the ticker hits one per loop of the audio
+Count how many times the ticker hits one per loop of the audio: ~ &43 full cycles

 from that I can work out the length of a bar, and at which points I need to switch the screen

+There are 4 bars